MAD-Projects/Bone-Basics/Development-Process.md

 - **Customer collaboration** over contract negotiation.
 - **Responding to change** over following a plan.

-That is, while there is value in the items on the right, we value the items on the left more.
+That is, while there is value in the items on the right, we value the items on the left more. (“Manifesto for Agile Software Development”)

 ##DevOps

 ##Boyd

+##References
+- “Manifesto for Agile Software Development.”
+N.p., n.d.
+Web.
+23 Mar.
+2016.